richardsprague/Algorithmia/HowTo iOS and Algorithmia.md

 ```
 That's it!
 All the networking code you need to access the Algorithmia API is right there.

  In a simple app like this one, you could substitute the call to ```processAlgorithmiaReply``` with inline code.
-Separating it like this just makes the the method shorter and easier to understand.
+Separating it like this just makes the methods shorter and easier to understand.
 Here's how to process that reply:

 ```objc
 // When the Algorithmia server successfully replies, this method fires with the JSON returned.